StingraySoftware/HENDRICS/docs/scripts/cli.rst

       --gti-string GTI_STRING
                             GTI string
       --randomize-by RANDOMIZE_BY
-                            Randomize event arrival times by this amount (e.g. it might be the 0.073-s frame time in XMM) --additional ADDITIONAL [ADDITIONAL ...]
+                            Randomize event arrival times by this amount (e.g. it might be the 0.073-s frame time in XMM) --fill-small-gaps FILL_SMALL_GAPS
+                            Fill gaps between GTIs with random data, if shorter than this amount --additional ADDITIONAL [ADDITIONAL ...]
                             Additional columns to be read from the FITS file -o OUTFILE, --outfile OUTFILE
                             Output file
-      --loglevel LOGLEVEL   use given logging level (one between INFO, WARNING, ERROR, CRITICAL, DEBUG; default:WARNING)
-      --debug               set DEBUG logging level
+      --loglevel LOGLEVEL   use given logging level (one between INFO, WARNING, ERROR, CRITICAL, DEBUG; default:WARNING) --debug               set DEBUG logging level
       --nproc NPROC         Number of processors to use